| ||Format||Pages||Price|| |

 1.2 This test method applies to soils that have 30 % or less by weight of their particles retained on the 19.0-mm [3/4-in.] sieve.

 1.3 This test method is suitable for use as a means of acceptance for compacted fill or embankments.

-1.4 This test method may not be suitable for organic and highly plastic soils.
+1.4 This test method is not appropriate for frozen soils or soils at temperatures over 40°C [100°F] and may not be suitable for organic soils, highly plastic soils, or extremely dense soils.

 1.5.1 The method used to specify how data are collected, calculated, or recorded in this standard is not directly related to the accuracy to which the data can be applied in design or other uses, or both.
 How one applies the results obtained using this standard is beyond its scope.

-1.7 The values stated in either SI units or inch-pound units are to be regarded separately as standard.
+1.7 Units—The values stated in either SI units or inch-pound units are to be regarded separately as standard.
 The values stated in each system may not be exact equivalents; therefore, each system shall be used independently of the other.
 Combining values from the two systems may result in non-conformance with the standard.
 For additional information consult .

 ICS Number Code 13.080.20 (Physical properties of soil)

 |Link to Active (This link will always route to the current Active version of the standard.)|